i-am-ravi-prakash/leanrning/java/inheritance.md

 **NOTE**: Multiple inheritance is not supported in Java.

-3. **Multi-level inheritance**: When there is a heirarchy of inheritance, it's called multi-level inheritance.
+3. **Heirarchical inheritance**: When there is a heirarchy of inheritance, it's called multi-level inheritance.

 ```
 class A {